-For fund managers who have multiple types of real estate investment vehicles (e.g. unlisted funds, listed and unlisted companies and real estate debt), they should be clear which investment vehicles are included within their Net Zero Carbon Target.
-In an effort to ensure consistency of approach and transparency, Signatories must clearly state any real estate investment vehicles that are not in scope of the target, coupled with the reasoning and a measure of financial materiality, i.e. percentage of total real estate investments.
+For fund managers who have multiple types of real estate investment vehicles-e.g. unlisted funds, listed and unlisted companies and real estate debt, they should be clear which investment vehicles are included within their Net Zero Carbon Target.
+In an effort to ensure consistency of approach and transparency, Signatories must clearly state any real estate assets under management that are not in scope of the target, coupled with the reasoning and a measure of financial materiality, i.e. percentage of total real estate investments.

-Where a real estate investment vehicle is included, all assets under management owned by the Signatory must be included within the investment boundary i.e. Signatories should not selectively cherry pick individual properties for inclusion or exclusion.
+Where a real estate investment vehicle or fund is included then all assets under management in those funds and vehicles owned by the Signatory must be included within the investment boundary of the Signatories Net Zero Carbon Pathway.

-Where real estate investments are managed by a third party, e.g., Joint Ventures (JVs) and indirect real estate investments, these should be included either on a proportional basis by ownership, or by operational control where a level of operational control exists.
-Approaches should be consistent when including multiple JVs.
+For the purpose of clarity, for real estate investments managed by a third party, e.g., Joint Ventures (JVs) and indirect real estate investments, these should be included either on a proportional basis by ownership, or by operational control where a level of operational control exists.